benboardley/LPCVCBackendTest/README.md

 Make sure to include the full path to the folders ex: /home/username/path/to/folder when the setup script requests as otherwise sftp may not be able to locate the folders.

+Anything one may wish to transfer has to be located in the specified folders.

 If one wishes to remove a filetransfer job from the crontab automation they can use the crontab -e command to pullup the automated scripts and then delete those that they wish to remove.